Reading Bullet Journal Ideas To Try Today

 Stationery recommendations

 Let’s have a quick chart about stationery.
 You definitely can use any pens and markers you already have.
-But if you’re looking for getting something extra for your reading pages, I have a few things I’m sure you’ll love.
+But if you’re looking to get something extra for your reading pages, I have a few things I’m sure you’ll love.

 Here are my recommendations:

 - Calliograph pens.
-They come in beautiful colors and have two brush tips, so you can use them for coloring and for creating different sizes of headers. (you can also get 10% off with my code MASHA10)
+They come in beautiful colors and have two brush tips, so you can use them for coloring and creating headers in different sizes.
+(You can also get 10% off with my code MASHA10)

 - Fineliners.
 These are the blood of every Bullet Journal page, and I recommend getting these ones.